SURI-Shared/BnB_CETSP_CBFS/README.md

 * clarabel_reduce: Uses Clarabel to solve RSOCP not MSOCP (see the paper)
 * clarabel_reuse: as clarabel_reduce, but reuses the Clarabel solvers between nodes in the B&B tree
 * clarabel_recycle: as clarabel_reuse, but warm starts Clarabel by solving a small SOCP.
+* scs_reduce: Uses SCS to solve RSOCP not MSOCP (see the paper)
+* scs_reuse: as scs_reduce, but reuses the SCS solvers between nodes in the B&B tree (and also the matrix factorization)
+* scs_recycle: as scs_reuse, but warm starts SCS by solving a small SOCP.
+* scs_tridiag_reduce: Uses SCS with a custom tridiagonal solver to solve RSOCP not MSOCP (see the paper)
+* scs_tridiag_reuse: as scs_tridiag_reduce, but reuses the SCS solvers between nodes in the B&B tree (and also the matrix factorization)
+* scs_tridiag_recycle: as scs_tridiag_reuse, but warm starts SCS by solving a small SOCP.

 ### Docker